WilliamChuFCB/DSAN6700-Project-Group06/README.md

 - project_eda.ipynb: This notebook contains more EDA work
 - Undersample_training.ipynb: We leverege undersampling strategy to address the data's imbalance and train the models again within this notebook
 - Feature_importance_and_PCA.ipynb: This notebook includes the process of feature importance check and PCA

+## 7. Application Repository

+The APPANLY-G06 folder is the application repo deployed on Heroku.

+- app: Folder that has html template, css sheet, app.py, requirements.txt, and SampleProjectJoblib.joblib
+- MLmodel.ipynb: The model notebook in which we export it into the joblib file
+- Procfile: Configuration file
+- requirements.txt: Necessary packages with required versions
+- runtime.txt: Specifying specific Python runtime
+- wsgi.py: Containing app.run()